-New customers often ask, “What is a good score for these tests?”
-The answer is not a simple one, as a good score will depend on many factors, including:
+Customers may ask, “What is a good score for these tests?”
+The answer depends on many factors, including:

 Time: Clock time, based on your business time zone, when test was started.

-Time Taken: Minutes the user was in this test, including pre-test instructions.
+Time Taken: Minutes the user was in this test, including reading of pre-test instructions.
 If test is timed, “time taken” will be higher than time limit because of pre-test instructions/tutorial.

 Percentage Correct: The number of correctly answered questions divided by the total number of questions.
-This is conceptually similar to other percentage correct scores, such as in the educational environment.
+This is conceptually similar to other percentage correct scores, as in an educational setting.

 Report Score (dial graph at top): Displays percentage correct